-The challenges of networking in the cloud are often one of the most difficult aspects of adopting the cloud operating model for enterprises.
-The combination of dynamic IP addresses, a significant growth in east-west traffic as the microservices pattern is adopted, and the lack of a clear network perimeter is a formidable challenge.
+The challenges of networking in the cloud can be some of the most difficult aspects of adopting the cloud operating model for enterprises.
+The combination of dynamic IP addresses, a significant growth in east-west traffic as the microservices pattern is adopted, and the lack of a clear network perimeter present formidable obstacles.

 HashiCorp Consul provides a multi-cloud service networking layer to connect and secure services.
-Consul is a widely deployed product, with many customers running significantly greater than 100,000 nodes in their environments.
+Consul is a widely deployed product, with many customers running significantly more than 100,000 nodes in their environments.

-Networking services should be provided centrally, where by IT teams provide service registry and service discovery capabilities.
+Networking services should be provided centrally, whereby IT teams provide service registry and service discovery capabilities.
 Having a common registry provides a "map" of what services are running, where they are, and their current health status.
 The registry can be queried programmatically to enable service discovery or drive network automation of API gateways, load balancers, firewalls, and other critical middleware components.
 These middleware components can be moved out of the network by using a service mesh approach, where proxies run on the edge to provide equivalent functionality.
-Service mesh approaches allow the network topology to be simplified, especially for multi-cloud and multi-datacenter topologies.
+Service mesh approaches allow the network topology to be simplified, especially for multi-cloud and multi-datacenter topologies